Numerical Accuracy

 Known Limitations

-Filip: A 10th degree polynomial with a design matrix condition number around 10610^6.
+Filip: A 10th degree polynomial with a design matrix condition number κ(XX)1014\kappa(X'X) \approx 10^{14} (κ(X)107\kappa(X) \approx 10^7).
 The larger the condition number, the more rounding errors affect the result.
-The coefficient accuracy is 7 significant digits.
-Orthogonal polynomials can reduce the condition number by transforming the polynomial basis, but MIDAS does not currently support this.
+With the raw polynomial basis, the coefficient accuracy is 7 significant digits.
+Generating orthogonal polynomial columns with Orthogonal Polynomials and using them as predictors reduces the condition number to approximately 1, improving coefficient accuracy to 10 or more significant digits.

 Data Source